briansoonwookwon/CS-Checklist/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project or use an existing one
 3. Enable Firestore Database
-4. Enable Firebase Storage (needed for photo uploads)
-5. Go to Project Settings > Service Accounts
+4. Go to Project Settings > Service Accounts
 6. Click "Generate New Private Key" to download your service account JSON file
 7. Save this file as `firebase-credentials.json` in the project root (or use environment variable)